Improved Bounds for Rectangular Monotone Min-Plus Product and Applications: Rectangular Monotone Min Plus Product

 \subsection{Algorithm}

 We now describe the full algorithm in detail.
-Let $A$ and $B$ be matrices as in Theorem \ref{thm:fast_rect}, i.e.\ of dimensions $n \times n^\beta$ and $n^\beta \times n$ and such that $B$ is monotone with $O(n^\mu)$ bounded entries for some reals $\beta, \mu \geq 0$.
+Let $A$ and $B$ be matrices as in Theorem \ref{thm:fast_rect} of dimensions $n \times n^\beta$ and $n^\beta \times n$ and such that $B$ is monotone with $O(n^\mu)$ bounded entries for some reals $\beta, \mu \geq 0$.
 Following the same reasoning as in \cite{chi2022faster}, we can assume that all entries of $A$ are non-negative and at most $O(n^\mu)$.
 As a consequence, the matrix $C = A \star B$ is row-monotone with non-negative entries at most $O(n^\mu)$.

-Without loss of generality, we assume that $n$ is a power of 2.
-Let $\alpha \in (0, 1)$ be a constant parameter to be determined later.
+Without loss of generality, we can assume that $n$ is a power of 2.
+Define a constant parameter $\alpha \in (0, \mu)$ to be optimized later.
 Pick uniformly at random a prime number $p$ in the range $[40n^\alpha, 80n^\alpha]$ and define the integer $h$ such that $2^{h-1} \leq p < 2^h$.
 Similarly as in \cite{chi2022faster}, we can make the following assumption (see \cref{lemma:ass}).

 \begin{assumption} For every $i, j$ either $(A_{i, j}~\mod~p)~<~p/3$ or $A_{i, j}~=~+\infty$.
 For every $i, j$ $(B_{i, j}~\mod~p)~<~p/3$ and each row of $B$ is non-decreasing. \end{assumption}

 The idea of the algorithm is to compute two matrices $C^*$ and $\Tilde{C}$ such that $C^*_{i, j} = \lfloor C_{i, j} / p \rfloor$ and $\Tilde{C}_{i, j} = C_{i, j} \mod p$ for each $i, j$.
 Then, to recover the original value $C_{i, j}$ simply compute $p \cdot C^*_{i, j} + \Tilde{C}_{i, j}$.
 We compute $C^*$ using a combinatorial approach, while we compute $\Tilde C$ iteratively, computing each bit at a time.